 When SteamOS is done installing, you will be greeted with a Sign In page.
 Enter in your Steam username and password and then tap on or select the Sign In button.

-First, the device lets you know about your Steam button which is used to exit your game back to your library.
+First, the device lets you know about your Steam button to exit your game back to your library.
 It is most similar to the home button on an iPhone.

 On the right side is the Quick Access button.
 This option will pull open your quick settings, which allows you to adjust your brightness, airplane mode, sounds, graphics, and other system options on your console.